alexle/alexle.github.com/posts/chicago-marathon-recap.markdown

 ...

 At mile 18, I stop for water and my heart is **crushed** when I see the 3:50 pace group run past me.
-Was that real?
+What just happened?
 My pace must be slipping..

 ##Miles 18.6 - 21.7 (8:41 min/mi)##

-I catch back up to the group and reaccess the situation.
+I catch back up to the group and reassess the situation.
 The good news is I haven't cramped yet.
 It's the farthest I've ever gone without cramps.
 The bad news is I don't know how long it'll last.

 The sun is out and the heat is a major factor now.
 I try to stay cool by running on the shady side of streets and through any fire hydrants or sprinklers.
 Hamstrings and calves are getting tight.
 I almost pull one, but I adjust my form and push the tremors down.

 I know I have two gears left if my body holds out.
 I prepare for another surge.
 No chances this time, pace group.
 I hit the NOS at mile 20.

 It's **GO-TIME**.

 ##Miles 21.7 - 24.8 (8:05 min/mi)##